Interested in a career in Federal Government? For many roles, to even be considered, you will need to hold a security clearance.

 In this blog, we provide a guide to help you understand what security clearances are and how to acquire and maintain them.

 The level of security clearance you need for a government role is determined by the amount of access you’ll need to sensitive information.
 The higher the sensitivity, the higher clearance you will need.

 There are four security clearance levels in the Australian Government:

 According to Government data, over 49,000 new security clearances were completed in 2019-20, and over 400,000 active clearances were maintained in the same year.

 So, the key question is, how do you join this exclusive talent pool?

 The Federal Government, like any business, wants the best talent.
 But, unlike commercial businesses, they demand additional levels of certainty pertaining to your eligibility and suitability to safeguard classified government data.

-To be eligible, you need to be an Australian citizen, which is a challenging hurdle in itself for many migrant candidates irrespective of their technical capability.
-You also need to understand that the only way to get a clearance is to win a role that requires a security clearance with a client who is willing to clear and sponsor it.
-This means you can’t seek out clearance by yourself.
+To be eligible, you need to be an Australian citizen.
+You also need to be sponsored by an Australian Government department or agency in order to apply for a security clearance, which happens if you win a role that requires a security clearance and if the agency offers to sponsor you.
+It is not possible to obtain a security clearance without a sponsoring entity.
 Once you’ve ticked these boxes, you’ll then need to be vetted by the Australian Government Security Vetting Agency (AGSVA).